 Full time students are eligible for Graduate Assistantships that include a tuition waiver and stipend, for which they serve as Teaching Assistants, work in the School of Art and Design’s Visual Resources collection, or fulfill other functions.

 Information on SIUC's graduate school admission requirements are available at:

 Graduate Certificate Program in Art History

-The certificate program will enable students to develop a broad knowledge of the history of art, become familiar with the discipline’s methodology, and acquire training in teaching art history.
-Graduate students will be able to pursue the certificate program either independently or concurrently with an MFA.
+The certificate program enables students to develop a broad knowledge of the history of art, become familiar with the discipline’s methodology, and acquire training in teaching art history.
+Graduate students can pursue the certificate program either independently or concurrently with an MFA.

 Students enrolled in the certificate program must maintain a GPA of no less than 3.0 in all coursework counting towards the certificate.
 Maximum time allowed to complete all requirements for the certificate is 6 years from the date of admission to the program.

 Students enrolled in the certificate program will be required to complete 21 credit hours of graduate level art history coursework.
 Of these, 3 credit hours will consist of AD 537, Teaching Practicum.
 Of the 21 art history credit hours required by the certificate program, 9 can count towards requirements of another graduate degree (such as the MFA).
 A Qualifying Exam is required upon completion of the program.

 Applications for admission to the Graduate Certificate in Art History are accepted at any time for admission in the following semester.
 To apply: fill out the short application (link below), submit a 250-500 word statement discussing your background and interest in pursuing a Certificate in Art History, and transcript(s) of all undergraduate and graduate work.
 Submit your complete application to the School of Art and Design's Graduate Office, Allyn 103, Mailcode 4301, SIU, Carbondale, IL 62901.